polyaxon/polyaxon/site/docs/management/ui/queues.md

 ## Queue settings

-You can update or delete an queue.
+You can update or delete a queue.

 ![queue-settings](../../../../content/images/dashboard/queues/settings.png)